NASA-PDS/validate/src/site/markdown/operate/index.md

 - Check that file names follow the file-naming rules as defined in section 6C.1.1 of the PDS4 Standards Reference.

-- Check that file names do not match the prohibitied file names as defined in section 6C.1.2 of the PDS4 Standards Reference.
+- Check that file names do not match the prohibited file names as defined in section 6C.1.2 of the PDS4 Standards Reference.

-- Check that file names do not contain the prohibitied base names as defined in section 6C.1.4 of the PDS4 Standards Reference.
+- Check that file names do not contain the prohibited base names as defined in section 6C.1.4 of the PDS4 Standards Reference.

 - Check that directory names follow directory-naming rules as defined in section 6C.2.1 of the PDS4 Standards Reference.